-Persons convicted on federal charges of simple possession of any controlled substance face penalties of up to one year in prison and a mandatory fine of no less than \$1,000 up to a maximum of \$100,000.
-Second convictions are punishable by not less than fifteen days but not more than two years in prison and a minimum fine of \$2,500.
-Subsequent convictions are punishable by not less than ninety days but not more than three years in prison and a minimum fine of \$5,000.
+Persons convicted of illegally possessing any controlled substance face penalties of up to 1 year in a prison and a minimum fine of \$1,000, or both.
+Second convictions are punishable by not less than 15 days but not more than 2 years in prison and a minimum fine of \$2,500.
+Subsequent convictions are punishable by not less than 90 days but not more than 3 years in prison and a minimum fine of \$5,000.